 Symptoms reported to improve with art therapy include:

-- Tremor: About 70 percent of people with PD experience tremor at some point of the disease.
+- Tremor: About 70 percent of people with PD experience tremors at some point of the disease.
 Stress, as well as fatigue and intense emotions, can temporarily make tremors worse.
 Most people find art therapy relaxing, and therefore an effective way to reduce tremor in times of stress.

 - Freezing: Some people with PD experience the temporary, involuntary ability to move, called freezing.
 Because art therapy introduces novel motions that are not part of everyday life, it conditions your body to operate less on autopilot, which decreases likelihood of freezing.